Layla

 Rescuing Layla

-This time, I had to stop and she didn’t put up a fight at all, she just lay down and became a dead weight, and I picked her up in my arms and put her in the car.
+This time, I had to stop, and she didn’t put up a fight at all, she just lay down and became a dead weight, and I picked her up in my arms and put her in the car.

-She was very smelly and it took me 3 washes to get her clean and smelling nice!!!
+It took me 3 washes to get her clean and smelling nice!!!

 Back To My Accommodation